 The use of high-quality materials makes watercolor painting easier and more enjoyable.
 I therefore recommend artist-grade materials even for absolute beginners.
-I purchase my supplies from the local art store (Lenz Arts in Santa Cruz), and supplement if needed from online sources such Blick or Cheap Joe's.
+I purchase my supplies from the local art store (Lenz Arts in Santa Cruz, CA), and supplement if needed from online sources such Blick or Cheap Joe's.

 www.lenzarts.com